-For this mid-year election, eligibility is based on the ISP calculated using either April 1, 2023 or October 6, 2023 enrollment and the corresponding direct certification data.
+Eligibility is based on the ISP calculated using April 1 enrollment and the current school year's direct certification data.

 The application and instructions can be found at: cn.nysed.gov/content/CEP

 We Can Help

 Hunger Solutions New York works with schools, government leaders, and organizations to expand the implementation of CEP.
 We work one-on-one with districts to: